lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 However, our presentation is not categorical and is not entirely equivalent to DPO, as we will permit implicit edge deletions more akin to single pushout (SPO) @Loewe1991 in certain cases.
+On the other hand, we impose injectivity and bijectivity conditions in some cases to guarantee existence and uniqueness of the transformation, as well as to handle linear types correctly.
 We leave it to future work to define a more solid categorical foundation for minIRs graphs[^interestmaybe].
 [^interestmaybe]: should that be of interest to anyone.